 It is imperative that witnesses do not leave the individual unattended.
 First, call 9-1-1.
 Most emergency response teams have medications on-hand that can reverse the symptoms of an overdose.

 Most states in the U.S. have laws in place that protect witnesses from criminal prosecution if they contact emergency personnel for help with an overdose victim.
 The longer a person waits to get treatment for an overdose can increase the chances of them experiencing permanent and severe damage to their health.

 Opioid drugs, when taken in excess, will cause nausea, and overdose patients can vomit while unresponsive.
 Witnesses should place the individual on their side, so they do not aspirate if they begin to vomit.

-Doctors may administer a narcotic antagonist or give the patient a mixture of activated charcoal and laxatives to both absorb and expel the drug toxins.
+Doctors may administer a narcotic antagonist, like Narcan, or give the patient a mixture of activated charcoal and laxatives to both absorb and expel the drug toxins.
 In the hospital, overdose patients are usually given intravenous fluids to prevent dehydration.

-After detox, patients are transitioned to either an inpatient rehab program or outpatient rehab program.
+After detox, patients recovering from Suboxone addiction are transitioned to either an inpatient rehab program or outpatient rehab program.
 Patients will work closely with a therapist and other drug abuse specialists to understand the roots, triggers, and causes of their addiction and how to maintain sobriety.

 If you or a loved one are struggling with Suboxone abuse and addiction, it’s never too late to reach out for help and achieve sobriety.
 Please contact the addiction counselors at Zinnia Healing today to learn more about your treatment options.